akoinesjr/find_store/README.md

 Also please write up a paragraph or two about how your solution works, any assumptions you made, or caveats about your implementation, and put it in this readme file.

-This whole challenge should take somewhere between 30 minutes, if you are really fast and know a language very well, to perhaps as long as 2 hours.
+This whole challenge should take somewhere between 30 minutes to as long as 2 hours.
 No bonus points for speed -- just trying to give folks a sense of how long this might take.

 Send me a github link to the final project.